Part 2: Programming basics

 and remarked that the notion of a “half-good programmer” remains somewhat vague.
 Essentially, this part provides an essential programming curriculum for new data analysts.
 This curriculum contains three chapters:

 • Chapter 4 discusses conditionals for verifying data and distinguishing between cases.
-After introducing basic and advanced conditionals, we will see that we were using conditional data structures in Chapters 2 and 3.
+After introducing basic and advanced conditionals, we will see that we were actually using a variant of conditionals in Chapters 2 and 3.

 • Chapter 5 enables us to create our own functions.
 By providing a powerful tool for abstraction and modularization, writing functions will advance our programming skills by a crucial step.